MSBivens/road-to-web3-week3-nfts-with-onchain-metadata/README.md

 Completed as part of Alchemy's ["Road to Web3"](https://www.youtube.com/playlist?list=PLMj8NvODurfEYLsuiClgikZBGDfhwdcXF)

 This was week 3, and the tutorial has users create a dynamic NFTs with on-chain metadata.
+A primitive that can be used to build an on chain NFT gaming dApp.

 Tutorial found here [How to make NFTs with On-Chain Metadata - Hardhat and JavaScript](https://www.youtube.com/watch?v=8FJvY4zXvPE&list=PLMj8NvODurfEYLsuiClgikZBGDfhwdcXF&index=3)

 ## Overview Info
-Chain: Ethereum
+Chain: Polygon

 <!-- Network: Goerli -->